 There are five focused projects encompassed in the ESD 123 Clime Time Projects.
-The five projects are: The NGSS STEM Leadership Network (K-12), Science Unit Foundational Workshops (K-5), STEM-It MESA (MS), Earth Systems and Changes (K-6), and Exploring Climate Science with Virtual Reality (HS).
+The five projects are: The NGSS STEM Leadership Network (K-12), Science Unit Foundational Workshops (K-5), STEM-It MESA (MS), Earth Systems and Changes (K-6), and Restoring the Shrub Steppe Habitat.

 Each project incorporates:

 - The integration of climate science as a focus or vehicle for learning

 - Deepening educator learning around Eliciting Student Ideas (Ambitious Science Teaching)

 - Experiencing, identifying and capitalizing on local place based phenomena to engage student learning